FreeFO/perf_counter/README.md

 #### 1.6.2 Reconfigure the SysTick

-Some systems (e.g. FreeRTOS) might reconfigure the systick timer to fulfil the requirement of their feature.
+Some systems (e.g., FreeRTOS) might reconfigure the systick timer to fulfill the requirements of their feature.
 To support this:

 1. **Before the reconfiguration**, please call function `before_cycle_counter_reconfiguration()`.